MCP Security Bench (MSB): Benchmarking Attacks Against Model Context Protocol in LLM Agents: Evaluation

 Tab. \ref{main result} presents the Attack Success Rate (ASR) for various attacks and LLM backbones.
-From the results, we draw the following conclusions: (1) All attack methods demonstrate effectiveness, with an overall average ASR of 40.71\%.
-The impact of OP is the most pronounced, achieving the highest average ASR of 74.03\%.
-In contrast, NC-FE performs the least effectively, with an average ASR of 16.25\%.
-(2) Novel attacks introduced by MCP are more aggressive.
-Compared to attacks already existing in function calling, such as PI with an average ASR of 17.03\% and RI with 18.89\%, MCP-based attacks like UI and FE achieve higher average success rates, reaching 50.72\% and 43.42\%, respectively.
-Although both UI and FE inject malicious instructions into tool responses, our proposed UI achieves a higher average ASR by imitating users, demonstrating the aggressiveness of the attack.
-We report complete results in App. \ref{complete results}.
+From the results, we draw the following conclusions: \textbf{(1) All attack methods demonstrate effectiveness}, with an overall average ASR of 40.35\%.
+The impact of OP is the most pronounced, achieving the highest average ASR of 76.5\%.
+In contrast, NC-FE performs the least effectively, with an average ASR of 14.62\%. \textbf{(2) Novel attacks introduced by MCP are more aggressive.} Compared to attacks already existing in function calling, such as PI with an average ASR of 20.21\% and RI with 20\%, MCP-based attacks like UI and FE achieve higher average success rates, reaching 45.69\% and 39.21\%, respectively.
+Although both UI and FE inject malicious instructions into tool responses, our proposed UI achieves a higher average ASR by imitating users, demonstrating the aggressiveness of the attack. \textbf{(3) Mixed attacks exhibit synergistic enhancement.} Their success rate is higher than that of their constituent single attacks; for example, the average ASR of PI-UI exceeds that of both PI and UI, suggesting that different attack vectors can mutually reinforce each other.
+We report complete results and further analyze in App. \ref{experiment analyses}.